-1.1 GUIDELINES
+1.1.
+GUIDELINES

-In November 2016 Australian transport and infrastructure ministers requested that the National Transport Commission (NTC) and Austroads develop national guidelines for trials of automated vehicles in Australia.
+In November 2016, Australian transport and infrastructure ministers requested that the National Transport Commission (NTC) and Austroads develop national guidelines for trials of automated vehicles in Australia.
+The first version of the guidelines was released in 2017.
+This second version of the guidelines has been released following a review and public consultation undertaken by the NTC.

 The guidelines are intended to: